 Yom Kippur is the holiest, most important day of the year in Judaism, known as the “Day of Atonement.”
-It begins at sundown Wednesday, September 15, 2021, and ends Thursday evening, September 16th—the last of the ten days of penitence that began with Rosh Hashanah (the Jewish New Year).
+It begins at sundown Sunday, September 24, 2023, and ends sundown Monday, September 25, 2023—the last of the ten days of penitence that began with Rosh Hashanah (the Jewish New Year).
 Yom Kippur commemorates the day Moses came down from Mount Sinai after seeking God’s divine forgiveness for the Israelites who sinned against him by worshipping a golden calf idol.

 Day of Atonement

 Yom means “day” in Hebrew, and Kippur means to atone (Day of Atonement).

 Throughout the 10 Days of Awe (Repentance) leading up to Yom Kippur, those practicing Judaism have been reflecting on the personal aspects of the past year, deciding how to improve, seeking forgiveness and showing compassion to others.
 Traditionally, the belief is that after judging a person by their deeds over the last year, God decides who will be sealed in the Book of Life (to live for another year) and who will die.